Losant/losant-docs/docs/organizations/members.md

 # Organization Members

 An organization can have multiple members, with limits on members and pending invitations depending on the organization's tier level.
-The organization's overview screen displays a list of current members, the 'Members' screen allows an administrator to perform quick actions such as removing a member or renewing a pending invite, and the `Edit Member` screen provides more details on each member.
-If you're an Administrator, that screen also displays a list of pending and expired invitations.
+The organization's overview screen displays a list of current members, the `Members` screen allows an administrator to perform quick actions such as removing a member or renewing a pending invite, and the `Edit Member` screen provides more details on each member.
+Both the `Members` and `Edit Member` screens are only visible to Administrators.
+If you're an Administrator, the organization's overview screen will display pending and expired invitations.

 ![Organization Members Home](/images/organizations/organization-members-home.png "Organization Members Home")